dzmitry-lahoda/lahoda-xyz/resume/it.md

 * Document and prototyped replacement of distributed lock-based flows into lock-free event-sourced flows for performance and consistency, disentangled cases where we could use eventual consistency and approximations, and were not
 * Thought up, elaborated and managed prototyping of document relationships visualization presented to the customer
 * Articulated several cross-team inefficiencies up to resolutions, helped the customer to improve skill-position fit of some employers
-* Trained my writing English to be properly structured, clear and action inducing
-* Worked within the distributed team of 30 developers
 * SQL, ElasticSearch, NAS

 ### 2014.07-2015.01, full-time.
 [Accounting and practice management software platform for mid and large law firms](https://www.elite.com/3e/)